wohaco/despace/galileo.md

 On April 11, 1991, the controllers sent a command for Galileo to unfurl the high‑gain antenna.
 The antenna failed to open when the signal was sent.
 A fault analysis determined that some of the antenna’s «ribs» got stuck.
 To correct this error, an algorithm was developed to compress data for transmission to Earth so that Galileo could send full data to Earth.

-Galileo performed a second flyby of Earth at 303.1 km at 15:09:25 UTC on December 8, 1992, adding 13 320 km/h to its cumulative speed.
+Galileo performed a second fly‑by of Earth at 303.1 km at 15:09:25 UTC on December 8, 1992, adding 13 320 km/h to its cumulative speed.
 Galileo performed close observations of a second asteroid, 243 Ida, at 16:51:59 UTC on August 28, 1993, at a range of 2 410 km.
 The spacecraft discovered Ida has a moon, Dactyl, the first discovery of a natural satellite orbiting an asteroid.

 |![](f/project/g/galileo/gaspra.jpg)|![](f/project/g/galileo/ida.jpg)|
 |:--|:--|